Hearty and comforting, traditional Romanian meatball soup or ciorba de perisoare, this is one of the most popular soups in Romania.

 - 2 heaped tablespoons sour cream

-- Place the smoked spare ribs in a large soup pot and cover with the water.
+- Cook ribs: Place the smoked spare ribs in a large soup pot and cover them with the water.
 Bring to a boil and cook slowly for about 30 minutes.
 Remove the foam with a slotted spoon.

-- In the meantime clean and chop the vegetables into small cubes.
-Give them to the soup and immediately start making the meatballs by mixing the ground pork with 1 of the egg yolks and 3 tablespoons of the rice.
+- Meatballs: Immediately start making the meatballs by mixing the ground pork with 1 of the egg yolks and 3 tablespoons of the rice.
 Add salt and pepper generously.

-- Form walnut-sized meatballs (I had about 35).
-Place the flour on a plate and turn the meatballs into it, shaking a bit to remove the excess.
-Give them to the soup together with the remaining two tablespoons of rice and cook on low for about 20 to 30 minutes or until the rice and the vegetables are soft.
+- Cook: Form walnut-sized meatballs (I had about 35).
+Place the flour on a plate and turn the meatballs into it, shaking slightly to remove the excess.
+Add them to the soup together with the remaining two tablespoons of rice and cook on low heat for about 20 to 30 minutes or until the rice and the vegetables are soft.

 - Mix the sour cream and the remaining egg yolk in a small bowl.
 Slowly add some of the hot soup to the mixture, about two soup ladles, while stirring all the time.
 Pour this mixture slowly into the soup while stirring.
 Do not let it cook anymore.

-- Divide the spare ribs and serve the soup with white bread and hot pickled peppers.
+- Serve: Divide the spare ribs and serve the soup with white bread and hot pickled peppers.